 Older Daughter matches her husband’s creativity with homemade skin-care products that, I promise you, surpass what’s available in the most luxurious spa.
 (Although Jennifer Timbes’ Cottage Garden in Corinth, Mississipppi, is a close second.
 Also: don’t tell husband JP that I even know what a luxurious spa is, please.).
 The best part?
 Older Daughter promises free refills.

-Christmas also reminds me that nobody, NOBODY, understands you like family and friends do.
-And, really, who cares about everybody else.
-Younger Daughter felt my pain, literally, when I’d burn my hand every freakin’ morning that I’d pour boiling water from the microwaved measuring cup into my pour-over coffee filter.
+Daughter felt my pain, literally, when I’d burn my hand every freakin’ morning that I’d pour boiling water from the microwaved measuring cup into my pour-over coffee filter.
 I’d long wanted a Bonavita gooseneck teakettle but nobody UNDERSTOOD how vital it was until Younger Daughter stepped in and I now enjoy excruciating-steam-and-boiling-water-splatters-free mornings.
 But then again I can’t even drink the coffee I manage to make without spilling it.
 We were also delighted at the beautiful simplicity with which this miracle of technology works, as reflected in the parts diagram — Lid!
 Handle!
 Body! — and the instructions, which essentially said “Fill with water, put on stove top and pour water out when ready.”
 Brilliant!

 Speaking of Younger Daughter, I had a been-there-done-that-moment when she shared an idea for her Ugly-Sweater-Party outfit.
 It was an idea I remembered from an early 1990s craft book I still have in a prominent position on a bookshelf had to dig around to find in the attic because who keeps things like that?
 The only reason I didn’t have this to pass on to Younger Daughter is because … well … someone who can’t handle hot water or a cup of hot coffee really shouldn’t have a hot-glue gun.
 Just sayin’.